lexicalunit/dotfiles/bin/README.md

                                      resized from an initial value of SIZE.
-    --playlist-reverse               Download playlist videos in reverse order --xattr-set-filesize             (experimental) set file xattribute ytdl.filesize with expected filesize --external-downloader COMMAND    (experimental) Use the specified external downloader.
+    --playlist-reverse               Download playlist videos in reverse order --xattr-set-filesize             (experimental) set file xattribute ytdl.filesize with expected filesize --hls-prefer-native              (experimental) Use the native HLS downloader instead of ffmpeg.
+    --external-downloader COMMAND    (experimental) Use the specified external downloader.
 Currently supports aria2c,curl,wget

   Filesystem Options: